MarketSquare/compact_testprogram_distribution/README.md

 The methods to handle native code have not been tried there.

+## using frozen executables
+Different to Zipapp, they bring their own interpreter and are not cross platform.
+There are examples for windows and linux inside the .github/workflows directory.

+Keep in mind that robotframework loads keyword libraries in a way that is not understood by the freezing process, so it is necessary to manually specify which modules to add to the frozen executable.
+The example source code can be found in `pyproject.toml`

 # Interesting alternatives which provide an alternative set of advantages/drawbacks

  - memimport allows to import pyd files from within zipfiles.
 But needs to be loaded itself by other means.